 Based on the viewpoint that "shareholders own the company," we aim to maximize shareholder value by achieving higher growth, profit and stock prices over the long-term with a vision that enables us to effectively respond to the constantly changing business environment.
-We seek to distribute our profits to shareholders through regular dividend payments, and aim to further increase our dividend payments to around 30% of our consolidate net income, subject to future earnings, financial condition and other factors, including statutory and other restrictions with respect to the payment of dividends.
+We seek to distribute our profits to shareholders through regular dividend payments, and aim to maintain our dividend payments to around 30% of net income attributable to Nidec Corporation per share (basic), subject to future earnings, financial condition and other factors, including statutory and other restrictions with respect to the payment of dividends.